hwillGIT/IsaiahStudyInteractive/replit.md

-# Isaiah Interactive Study - Chapters 2-9
+# Isaiah Interactive Study - Chapters 1-9

 ## Overview

-This is a comprehensive interactive web application for studying Isaiah Chapters 2-9 from the Bible.
+This is a comprehensive interactive web application for studying Isaiah Chapters 1-9 from the Bible.
 Each chapter features a color-coded grid visualization of verses organized into thematic groups, with interactive hover tooltips and transformation point markers.
 A two-level modal navigation system provides both reflective study (three viewing modes: Seeing Connections, How This Helps My Life, What This Teaches Us) and Scripture Connections showing how each verse fits into God's larger plan across the entire Bible.
-Built with React, TypeScript, Tailwind CSS, and React Router, the application offers an engaging educational experience across 8 complete chapters with 537 total reflections (3 perspectives per verse) and comprehensive Scripture connections.
+Built with React, TypeScript, Tailwind CSS, and React Router, the application offers an engaging educational experience across 9 complete chapters with 630 total reflections (3 perspectives per verse) and comprehensive Scripture connections.
+Features a dedicated home page for easy chapter navigation.

 **Completed Chapters**:
+- Chapter 1 (31 verses): The Rebellious Nation and the Invitation to Return
 - Chapter 2 (22 verses): God's Mountain, Idolatry, and the Day of the LORD
 - Chapter 3 (25 verses): Judgment on Leaders and Pride
 - Chapter 4 (6 verses): The Branch of the LORD and God's Return